 Jenn Cline: Manager of Farm Operations

 Jenn is an amalgamate farmer-chef-educator that is passionate about community food security.
 With 8 years experience in cooking, 6 seasons farming, and farm managing with A Rocha, Jenn brings a multidisciplinary approach to everything she does.
-Jenn also works with Kwantlen on farm planning and development, and most recently worked to further develop the plan for the CRD Food and Farmlands Trust.
+Jenn also works with Kwantlen Polytechnic University on farm planning and development, and most recently worked to further develop the plan for the CRD Food and Farmlands Trust.

-Matthew Kyriakides: Manager of Land Resources
+Matthew Kyriakides: Manager of Stewardship

 Matthew is a farmer, agroecologist, and soil scientist with seven years of experience working in agriculture.
 As the Manager of Land Resources, he is responsible for developing and implementing a stewardship plan for the forests, pastures, and wetlands of the site.
 He is also conducting PhD research with Dr. John Volpe from the University of Victoria on the environmental benefits and financial viability of various land care techniques at Sandown.
 Matthew holds a BSc in Global Resource Systems from the University of British Columbia and an MSc in Earth and Environment from Wageningen University & Research in the Netherlands where he focused on biological soil quality and ecosystem restoration.